ropensci/roweb3/content/blog/2021-09-28-rspatialdata/index.md

 We also ended up [presenting our project at useR!
 2021](https://www.youtube.com/watch?v=nLikORFBKgk), and winning an award for the most outstanding lightning talk!
 So, keep reading to see how we got there!

-Although there is so much data being collected in multiple disciplines and made openly available, it can be difficult to find, retrieve and utilize these resources.
+Although there is so much data being collected in multiple disciplines and made openly available, it may be difficult to find, retrieve and utilize these resources.
 Spatial and spatio-temporal data are two data types which are collected and used in research across a diverse array of domains.

 With the R programming language becoming increasingly popular among academics, researchers, and scientists, and because spatial data is easier to interpret when visualized, Paula thought it would be a great idea to create a repository of data sources and simple tutorials on how to retrieve and visualize spatial data using R, during our time as interns at KAUST.